JamesSkemp/words/content/post/rough-guide-on-manually-setting-up-git-on-windows.md

 +++
-title = "Rough guide on manually setting up Git on Windows" summary = "Rough guide on how to manually install Git on Windows." draft = false comments = true date = "2013-10-06T08:58:25-05:00"
+title = "Rough guide on manually setting up Git on Windows" description = "Rough guide on how to manually install Git on Windows." draft = false comments = true date = "2013-10-06T08:58:25-05:00"